oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 optionally, port number and path components, but no query or fragment components.

-The following is a non-normative example of an URL of the JWT Issuer Metadata configuration when `iss` is set to `https://example.com`:
+The following is a non-normative example of the URL of the JWT Issuer Metadata configuration when `iss` is set to `https://example.com`:

 ```